-Clark College commencement ceremony to be held on June 21
+Clark College commencement ceremony to be held June 20

 For Immediate Release

 May 15, 2019

 For additional information (news media inquiries only):

 Hannah Erickson, Communications & Marketing